 Warrior's Way Trad and Mental Camp COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants may be asked to provide their own transportation while the COVID pandemic continues.
+Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
 Overview

 A lead climber silhouetted against a deep blue sky in Joshua Tree.

 The Trad and Mental Training Camp is designed for beginning traditional rock leaders who want to learn how to lead trad climbs without being paralyzed by the fear of falling.
 After this short, two-day course you'll take the sharp end with a stronger, smarter, safer, more efficient mindset.
 And you'll have the skills you need to improve your leading on both traditional routes and sport climbs, through the application of the Warriors Way methodology.

 The Warrior's Way method, pioneered by Arno Ilgner, author of the 2003 climbing best-seller

 , is a set of techniques for managing stress, risk, fear, and for advancing as a climber.
 One major source of stress in rock climbing is trusting your protection when leading.
 Is that piece bomber or is it going to pop?
 The Warrior's Way is, in part, a method for assessing risk and making appropriate decisions based on that assessment.
 The Rock Warrior's Way

 The management and flow of attention is at the heart of a skilled climber's mental toolkit.
 Every time we place a piece of protection, our attention is diverted to that piece.
 Once finished placing gear, we must consciously choose to redirect our attention to the next move.
 For this reason, it's imperative to trust your judgment when it comes to assessing your placements, so that your focus can be deployed appropriately among movement, risk awareness, and preparation for